redhat-cop/quay_configuration/roles/quay_org/README.md

 Role Variables
 --------------

-You can access the documentation of all the role variables by running the `ansible-doc -t role herve4m.quay.quay_org` command.
+You can access the documentation of all the role variables by running the `ansible-doc -t role infra.quay_configuration.quay_org` command.

 The following list gives a short descriptions of the variables: